 - Only available through your employer.
 If your company doesn’t offer Aflac disability, you won’t be able to purchase it individually.

 - No long term disability options.
 If you need coverage for a longer period of time, you’ll have to look for a separate policy with another insurer.

 Aflac disability insurance reviews and complaints

-Aflac is accredited with the Better Business Bureau, and boasts an A+ rating for its customer interaction.
-The BBB has recorded 252 complaints in the past three years, though most of them focused on Aflac’s other product lines.
+Aflac is accredited with the Better Business Bureau, and boasts an A+ rating for its customer interaction, as of October 2020.
+The BBB has recorded 355 complaints in the past three years, though most of them focused on Aflac’s other product lines.

 When you’re comparing insurers, look at their financial strength to make sure they can afford to pay out potential claims.
 These ratings are important because you might not file a disability claim for many years.
 Aflac has strong financial ratings across the board, which means it has the cash reserves to pay out claims.